codezenn/echo-iris/README.md

 ## Key Features

-Wake-word listening with conversation mode.
-After IRIS responds, the agent stays in listening mode for 12 seconds so visitors can ask follow-up questions without re-saying the wake word.
+Wake word listening with conversation mode.
+After IRIS responds, the agent stays in listening mode for 12 seconds so visitors can ask follow up questions without resaying the wake word.

 Local speech recognition via Vosk at 48 kHz.
 No internet required.

 Local language model. qwen3.5:2b runs through Ollama on the Pi.
-The system prompt and DEMO_ANSWERS keyword fast path handle approximately 80 percent of expected demo-day questions in under 100 milliseconds.
+The system prompt and DEMO_ANSWERS keyword fast path handle approximately 80 percent of expected demo day questions in under 100 milliseconds.
 The LLM handles everything else.

 Concurrent live object detection.
-YOLO11n runs continuously on the Sony IMX500 on-camera neural processor at zero Pi CPU cost.
+YOLO11n runs continuously on the Sony IMX500 on camera neural processor at zero Pi CPU cost.
 Visitors see themselves highlighted with bounding boxes throughout the conversation.

-On-demand LLM vision.
+On demand LLM vision.
 Ask "what do you see" and the qwen3.5:2b vision model captures a frame and describes the scene in spoken English.

 Three personality modes.
 Professional, playful, and pirate.
 Switch by voice